Maki: on-disk memoization for (deterministic) fun and profit

 Finding recursive dependencies

-When compiling an executable, we are only given the main module's name m
+When compiling an executable, we are only given the main module's name m,

 so we need to discover the list of modules it depends on.
 The

-returns this list (without duplicates), by a
+function find_local_deps_rec returns this list (without duplicates), by a

 recursive computation.
 Note that every step is memoized!